Stranded in the United States, with no way home or health insurance: ‘We’re just trapped’

 “I’ve been talking to consulates constantly for the last two weeks,” she said.
 “Nothing happens.”

-By Thursday, Lehoko said she had not been able to book a seat on this weekend’s repatriation flights.
+By Thursday, Lehoko said she had not been able to book a seat on the weekend’s repatriation flights.

 Her visa forbids her from finding new work, so her roommates have been covering the rent and groceries.
 She tries to bake away the guilt, serving banana muffins and black forest cake.